ahmifte/jewelry-design-generator/docs/workflow.md

 python main.py info <design_id> --open-browser
 ```

-What happens when you use `--open-browser`:
+When you use `--open-browser`:
-1. Your design gets generated
-2. When it's done, your browser opens automatically
+1. Your browser opens automatically after generation
-3. You'll see either a thumbnail or 3D model viewer
+2. You'll see a thumbnail or 3D model viewer
-4. For GLB files, you get an interactive 3D viewer
+3. GLB files get an interactive 3D viewer

-It'll show:
-- PNG thumbnails directly
-- GLB models in a 3D viewer
-- Other model URLs in your browser

-### Browser Support
+4. Other formats open as direct links

 Works best with:
-- Chrome (recommended)
+- Chrome
 - Firefox
-- Safari (mostly works)
+- Safari
 - Edge

-Make sure WebGL is enabled for the best experience.
+Make sure WebGL is on for the best experience.

-## Dev Workflow Tips
+## Tips for Developers

 If you're working on the code: